Quackster/Starling/README.md

 Starling is a Java 17 server for a Habbo-style r26 protocol implementation.
 It listens on a TCP socket, performs the legacy handshake and crypto negotiation, loads navigator and room state from MariaDB, seeds the schema on startup, and exposes a small client probe for validating the handshake flow.

+**Most of this has been almost entirely written by AI as a demonstration**

 ## Requirements

 - JDK 17 or newer